yguitton/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > > > | 5  | RPS14 |
 > > {: .matrix}
 > >
-> > </span>
+> > </div>
 > >
 > > Many of the top markers (including all of the top five) have names starting with RP.
 In humans, this gene naming patterns indicates that they are ribosomal genes (encoding proteins or RNAs that form ribosomes).
-Cluster <span class='Separate-Preprocessing-Steps'>0</span><span class='SCTransform'>2</span> might represent a group of cells that are very busy making new proteins using all these ribosomes.
+This cluster might represent a group of cells that are very busy making new proteins using all these ribosomes.
 If we expect our data to include a cell type that has lots of ribosomes, then this could be a sign that they've formed their own cluster, so we'll be happy with this result (this is actually the case here, as we'll see in the next section).
 > > However, if we don't expect to see differences in ribosomal content between cells, then we might suspect that we've ended up with a cluster based on ribosomal RNA content rather than on cell type.
 In this case, we might want to go back to the QC steps.
 We could score the cells for `percent.ribo` in the same way we did for `percent.mt`.
 We could then filter out cells with unusually high proportions of ribosomal genes or regress out the variation associated with this characteristic during the scaling step.
 Just as when we're filtering cells by mitochondrial RNA proportions, we would need to think carefully about this - we wouldn't want to eliminate a cell type just because it has higher proportions of ribosomal genes, which is what we could end up doing if we tried it with this particular dataset.
 > >
 > {:.solution}